 When funds are comingled, the advisors must keep track of the ownership interests of each investor.
 They account for ownership using the same methods as do open-end funds.
 In particular, they divide ownership of the account into shares.
 Whenever investors contribute cash or securities to the comingled account, the advisors compute the NAV of the account and allocate new shares to the investors in proportion to the current market values of their contributions.
 They do similar calculations when investors withdraw cash or securities.

 A comingled account solves a serious problem that arises when many separate accounts are under common management employing a common investment strategy.
 The advisor must allocate all trades fairly to every account.
 This objective can be difficult to achieve when accounts have insufficient funds to pay for a purchase or when the allocation would result in fractional shares, as may occur frequently for many small adjustments.
 These problems ensure that a set of separate accounts all managed to the same strategy will not all perform equally.
-These problems of allocating traded shares do not arise with commingled accounts because the commingling of the assets ensures that all investors receive equal treatment.
+These problems do not arise with commingled accounts because the commingling of the assets ensures that all investors receive equal treatment.

 Although comingled accounts solve the allocation problem, they present other problems.
 In particular, they are not appropriate for investors with substantially different objectives or cash flow needs.
 The problem associated with different objectives is obvious: A single account cannot be managed to simultaneously meet multiple objectives.

 Comingled accounts face the same cash flow problem as do open-end mutual funds that permit frequent trading.
 Unless investors compensate their co-investors for the portfolio costs associated with accommodating their cash flows, the co-investors will be harmed.
 Like mutual funds, commingled accounts control these problems by imposing deposit and redemption fees, by requiring that deposits and redemptions be done in-kind, or simply by prohibiting frequent cash flows into and out of the account.
-They also may impose lock up agreements that require investors to remain in the account for certain periods.
+They also may impose lock-up agreements that require investors to remain in the account for certain periods.

 Another serious problem with commingled accounts involves tax issues.
 When investors leave a commingled account, they may impose tax liabilities upon the other participants if the account must sell an appreciated asset to distribute cash to the departing investor.
 This tax liability problem can be mitigated if the account sells assets that have depreciated.
 But selling assets with high bases lowers the tax basis of the account so that the commingled accountholders will have to pay higher taxes in the future.
 The tax liability problem can be avoided if the departing shareholder receives an in-kind distribution of securities instead of cash.